unicode-org/message-format-wg/docs/why_mf_next.md

 and give back a translated string, usually with the same placeholders (with some degree of flexibility).

-It requires that the translation software expand plurals, where the input has (for example) 2 “message variants” (English, singular / plural), but the message presented to a Arabic translator needs 6 message variants.
+To get the right results, translation software needs to understand the message syntax.
+For example, it needs to adjust the number of translated "patterns" to match the grammatical needs of the target language.
+Where the English input might have only two patterns (singular and plural), the Arabic translator needs to supply six message variants, and the Japanese translator only one.

 This is not a superficial problem.
 It affects most steps in the normal localization flow: